 RIHousing seeks proposals from eligible applicants to propose innovative and long-term sustainable projects to increase internet access for low- and moderate-income households.
-High-speed internet is increasingly considered a basic necessity for employment, education, and day-to-day tasks, particularly in light of the COVID-19 pandemic and the shift to remote work and school.
+High-speed internet is a necessity for employment, education, and day-to-day tasks, particularly in light of the COVID-19 pandemic and the shift to remote work and school.
 However, many low- and moderate-income households cannot access high-speed internet at home.

-RIHousing is seeking proposals for expanding internet access for low-and-moderate income Rhode Islanders through one or both of the following:
+RIHousing is seeking proposals for expanding and providing free or low-cost internet access for low- and-moderate income Rhode Islanders.